Moze-Code/CodePath-prework/README.md

 ## Reflection Questions
 1. If you used any outside resources to help complete your submission (websites, books, people, etc) list them here.
-<br>w3schools.com
+    * w3schools.com
-<br>How to shuffle an array in JavaScript-youtube.com/watch?v=5sNGqsMpW1E
+    * How to shuffle an array in JavaScript-youtube.com/watch?v=5sNGqsMpW1E

 2. What was a challenge you encountered in creating this submission and How did you overcome it?
-<br> So I had two challenges while working on the game, my first was writing the nested if statements for the guess function.
+    * So I had two challenges while working on the game, my first was writing the nested if statements for the guess function.
 I had previously written programs that i used if/else-if statements that picked one of possible scenarios.
 I tried using the same approach here and was getting an undesired result such as the game only working for a turn, if the computer picked the next pattern and I choose the correct pick it would automatically declare i lost the game.
 It wasn’t until going back to update my understanding of the if control structure that I realized that my first if/else-if approach would not capture all the dependencies needed for the desired output and instead I should use only if/else.
 My Second challenge was writing the random pattern function that would change the order of the pattern array.
 This was a challenge at for me because been new to JavaScript I didn’t know how use the built in Math.random() function.
 So after a quick google search I was able to understand how to write the return method that randomizes the array.